SimonFJ20/articles/langdev/array_based_language.md

 *Simon F. Jakobsen*

-As a start to this series of articles, I'd like to show an idea I got for a programming language.
+I'd like to show an idea I got for a programming language.

 It started with me experimenting with the type system in Typescript.